 Orangevale is a medium-sized town located in the state of California.
-With a population of 35,299 people and seven constituent neighborhoods, Orangevale is the 229th largest community in California.
+With a population of 35,569 people and eight constituent neighborhoods, Orangevale is the 229th largest community in California.

 Housing costs in Orangevale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Also of interest is that Orangevale has more people living here who work in computers and math than 95% of the places in the US.

-Orangevale is a somewhat ethnically-diverse town.
+Orangevale is a very ethnically-diverse town.
 The people who call Orangevale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orangevale residents report their race to be White, followed by Asian.
 Orangevale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.24% of the town’s residents.
-Important ancestries of people in Orangevale include German, English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 13.55% of the town’s residents.
+Important ancestries of people in Orangevale include German, English, Irish, Italian, and European.